noahdasanaike/sage/README.md

 ## Introduction

-SAGE is a comprehensive database of small-area election results for national elections worldwide.
-It includes polygon geometry data to facilitate spatial analysis of electoral outcomes.
+SAGE is a comprehensive database of geocoded, small-area (polling station, municipality, or equivalent) election results for national elections worldwide

 ## Change Log